 7. Reset Network Settings

-Note down your WiFi Network Password and follow the steps below to Reset Network Settings to original or Factory Default Settings.
+Note down your WiFi Network Password and follow the steps below to Reset Network Settings on your device to original Factory Default Settings.

-On the confirmation pop-up, tap on Reset Network Settings again confirm.
+When prompted, enter your Lock Screen Password > On the confirmation pop-up, tap on Reset Network Settings to confirm.

 8. Restart Modem/Router